Early years education

 In early years settings, there is a more formal progress check between the ages of 2 and 3 and, from this, you will get a short summary of your child’s development which identifies their strengths, and any areas where their progress is less than expected.
 This is a key point at which the staff might identify your child has SEND if they haven’t already done so.
 If your child is identified as having additional needs, the SENCO should involve you in creating a plan to support their learning and planning regular reviews.
 Read more about getting a diagnosis.

-Since 2021, children starting in Reception in a mainstream school undergo a short assessment in maths, literacy and communication and language.
-The Reception Baseline Assessment (RBA) takes place in the first six weeks that they are at school.
-The RBA is used as a tool to measure a child’s skills when they enter infant or primary school compared to the skills they have acquired by the time they reach Key Stage 2 in Year 6.
+Children starting in Reception in a mainstream school undergo a short assessment in maths, literacy and communication and language in the first six weeks they are at school.
+The Reception baseline assessment (RBA) is used as a tool to measure a child’s skills when they enter infant or primary school compared to the skills they have acquired by the time they reach Key Stage 2 in Year 6.
+Read the government’s information for parents on the Reception baseline assessment.

 The assessment has been designed to be inclusive and accessible so that pupils with SEND can take part.
 It can be modified for children with visual or hearing impairments and other adaptations can be considered if needed.
 Occasionally, headteachers might consider the RBA inaccessible to a particular child, and they may not have to do it.